FlockyChou/vtubing.info/resources/other-guides-and-resources/karaoke-resources.md

 ### Choosing Songs

-I would recommend finding songs you're comfortable with to start.
-Ideally, these are songs that aren't too out of your range.
+I would recommend finding songs you're comfortable with.
+However, keep in mind that your favorite song might be out of your range.

 You can always pitch shift but it may not sound the best when doing it through third-party means:
 * [Browser Pitch Shifter](https://twitter.com/tiuuie/status/1391431054511075330)